Concert Review: Crowded House - Auckland - 23rd November 2024

 In the intermission we listen to Bowie’s Five years (my friend Liz McNamara is being super helpful tech support, plugging the music into Soundcloud to help me sort out the noises, while I furiously write notes.
 She uses the QR code on the side of the stage to give me the play list, which Crowded House, once onstage, completely ignore and subvert by playing whatever they want, in whatever order they like.
 They enter the stage to sitar music carrying lanterns and immediately launch into ‘Mean to Me’.
 Its properly familiar for someone like me who has listened to it on repeat on various buses and boats all over southeast Asia, while the rest of the audience seems to have heard it once or twice because we’re all singing along like we’re round a campfire.

 To my absolute joy, Neil Finn has great chops.
 Always an extraordinary master lyricist, I was certain the new songs would be great, but as I hadn’t heard the singer live before, and that singer has been around long enough to start making his own band members, I admit, I worried that he might not have the vocal ability he had when first starting out.
 Nonsense.
 Neil is brilliant, with incredible vocal control and he wasn’t the only one.
 The melodic harmonies Crowded House are known for were fully operational, inspirational even.
-Accompanying Neil Finn was Nick Seymour on bass, and Finn’s offspring, Liam and Elroy on guitar and drums, respectively, as well as Mitchell Froom (the band’s original producer), and while he doesn’t appear on the posters, I scoured the internet and discovered it was percussionist Paul Taylor on the bongos and tambourine.
+Accompanying Neil Finn was Nick Seymour on bass, and Finn’s offspring, Liam and Elroy on guitar and drums, respectively, as well as Mitchell Froom (the band’s original producer), on keys.
+While he doesn’t appear on the posters, I scoured the internet and discovered it was percussionist Paul Taylor on the bongos and tambourine.

 Close your eyes and the band sounds like a recording.
 I’m going to go right off about them, because they absolutely deserve it.
 Seymour and Neil playfully stalk each other on stage, just being casually brilliant, because while they’ve done this all before, it’s been a minute since they showed off their talents at home.
 The Tino Rangatiratanga flag is proudly displayed on stage if you’re wondering where the band sit politically right now, a backdrop to the ethereal, sophisticated sounds that evoke the ocean and open skies.